 Looking for an animal loving sitter in lovely rural Northumberland

 We are looking for someone to take care of our variety of animals in our detached rural property.
-Our current booked dates in 2019 are 14th September (includes 2 days prior to us leaving) to the 30th.
-I realise this is a whole year away, but I wanted to put out the feelers early, especially as I would like to see if there was someone who would be interested in doing this each time we go away, and we are hoping to have a week in Spring 2019 too.
-Someone with some equine or large animal experience would be preferable because of the donkeys, as well as someone used to multi dog households.
+Our current dates in 2019 are 14th September (includes 2 days prior to our departure) to the 30th.
+Someone with some equine or large animal experience would be preferable because of the donkeys.
 The main thing we are looking for is someone to love and care for the animals, with the ability to follow our directions in relation to them, but also have the presence of mind to be flexible when need be!
 We would need daily emails just so we know all is ok (because I miss my animals when I am away!), but of course this also means we are always available with information and advice if it were needed.

 Our Home & Location